vraravam/natsumi-browser/README.md

 ## Twitter Questions and Answers
 because a specific twitter post about natsumi BLEW UP HOLY SH-

+This is basically my answers to some of the comments I found interesting that was on the Twitter post in question.
+I had a blast writing these.

 ### "I'm not using a browser called Floorp!"
 Natsumi is browser-independent.
 Feel free to use it with anything other than Firefox and Floorp as long as it's listed as compatible on the compatibility table!